JLLormeau/easy-ace-box-4-azure/README.md

 ## Stop the VM on Azure
-- When you stopping Azure you a part of the VM cost (you continue to pay the stockage)
+- When you stopping Azure you a part of the VM cost (you continue to pay the storage)

 ![image](https://user-images.githubusercontent.com/40337213/121721022-10e92080-cae4-11eb-9a3e-71b2b6a2038f.png)